 As identified in the staff requirements memorandum (SRM) regarding SECY-05-0073, the NRC staff uses a risk-informed and performance-based approach in carrying out its monitoring responsibilities.
 A cornerstone of the staff's intended approach is to focus on key aspects of DOE's waste disposal actions that are being and will be monitored in the future.
-Identifying those key aspects is part of a technical evaluation to assess whether DOE's proposed actions will comply with the performance objectives set forth in Subpart C.
+Identifying those key aspects is part of assessing whether DOE's proposed actions will comply with the performance objectives set forth in Subpart C.

 NRC Monitoring Approach